 In other words, employers can require the use of biometric clocks that measure or record the hand geometry of employees to identify individuals.

-Any biometric clock that scans the surface features of an individual’s fingers, aka. a fingerprint falls under the Labor Code.
+Any biometric clock that scans the surface features of an individual’s fingers, aka. a fingertip falls under the Labor Code.

 According to a letter from the New York Labor Department, “it matters not that the device does not store the employee’s fingerprint since it is the fingerprinting, rather than the storing of the fingerprint, that is prohibited.”

-Employers who use fingerprint biometric clocks can use these devices, but cannot require the use of them by employees.
+Employers who use finger scan biometric clocks can use these devices, but cannot require the use of them by employees.

 New York Labor Law “does not prohibit the voluntary fingerprinting of employees.”
 Employers cannot take adverse action against employees who choose not to participate in the program or “otherwise coerce employees to “volunteer” to participate in a fingerprinting program”